AI4Finance-Foundation/ElegantRL/README.md

 ![InterSAC_BipedalWalkerHardcore](https://github.com/Yonv1943/ElegantRL/blob/master/Result/InterSAC_BipedalWalkerHardcore-v3_310/plot_Step_Time_2665512_102194.png)

-You can see more training log in file "Result".
+You can see more training log in "Result".

 # Requirement